devonfw-tutorials/tutorial-compiler/documentation/Development.md

 'bash localBuildRun.sh -p cobigen-cli'

-If you don't pass playbook arguments to the file, it will run all playbooks in the folder 'tutorials'
+If you don't pass playbook arguments to the file, it will run all playbooks, that are in the folder 'tutorials'.